Regional Sales Manager – Midlands

 Overview:

 Welfare Hire Nationwide Ltd is the market leader in mobile ECO welfare and lighting, with the largest and most modern fleet in the UK.
-Following significant investment, the business is continuing to expand and is currently recruiting for a Regional Sales Manager to join the sales team covering the Midlands and supporting our existing Senior Sales Team.
+Following significant investment, the business is continuing to expand and is currently recruiting for a Regional Sales Manager to join the sales team covering Scotland and supporting our existing Senior Sales Team.
 This role will suit an ambitious, dynamic salesperson capable of developing new business opportunities and optimizing sales growth in line with strategic objectives.
 This is a customer facing, field-based role targeted on new business development from prospects, as well as developing and maintaining a base of existing customers.

 You will identify new business and develop relationships with target customers to maximise all opportunities with the portfolio of Welfare Hire Nationwide.
 You will have the ability to understand the client’s needs and be able to introduce WHN’s innovative, value added proposition.
 You will keep in regular contact with your customer base using the CRM system and customer plans so that progress can be maintained and monitored.